jjotterson/datapungibea/README.md

 <h1> Datapungibea  </h1>

   Datapungibea is a python package that provides a simplified way to extract data from the U.S. Bureau of Economics Analysis (BEA).
 Its main purpose is to connect to BEA's Application Program Interface (API); overall it:
-  - provides a quick access to the BEA datasets **and** the python's Requests code snippet used to retrieve the data (which can be placed on a script to automate a run indenpendent from datapungibea).
+  - provides a quick access to the BEA datasets **and** the python's Requests code snippet used to retrieve the data (which can be placed on a script to automate a run that is indenpendent from datapungibea).
   - returns the whole request output (with detailed metadata) **and** a cleaned up pandas table of it (with some meta).
   - goes beyond the data provided by the BEA's API to include:
-      * NIPA Vintage
+      * NIPA Vintage data
       * NIPA graph structure (indentations); and
       * NIPA summary tables.
-  - can read saved user API keys (in json/yaml files or environment variables (default)) to avoid having a copy of the key on a script.
+  - can read a saved API key (in json/yaml files or environment variables (default)) to avoid having a copy of it on a script.
   - can automatically test:
       * the connectivity to all BEA datasets,
       * the quality of the cleaned up data, and
-      * the validity of the provided requests code to be placed in a user's script.
+      * if the provided requests code snippet returns the correct result.

 ## Sections
   -  [Short sample runs](#Sample-runs)